mattrflew/mattrflew.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
-description: A few things I've worked on
+description: A few things I've worked on.
+More on the way!
 nav: true
 nav_order: 3
 display_categories: []